inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 <br>
 <br>

-`THE FROM CLAUSE`
+`THE 'FROM' CLAUSE`
-- The from clause specifies the data source which can be a table, view, seed, or model
+- The 'from' clause specifies the data source, which can be a table, view, seed, or model
-- Typically specified using the ref( ) or source( ) macro
+- Typically specified using the 'ref()' or 'source()' macro
 - The dependency graph is built based off the relations specified in the from claus.
 <br>
 <br>

-`THE SOURCE() MACRO`<br>
+`THE 'SOURCE()' MACRO`<br>
-"The source() macro is used exclusively in the staging models to build the relationship between the source data and the current model. <br>
+"The 'source()' macro is used exclusively in the staging models to build the relationship between the source data and the current model. <br>
 Its primary functions are:
 - Resolving Source Names: It resolves the correct name of the source data, including the schema, and creates dependencies between the source and the current model.
 - Freshness Definition: You can define rules for when and how often the source data should be considered fresh.